wateryloo/2019_Fall_DSAA/README.md

 - I can update, close or delete this repo at any time, which should have effect on you if you use or redistribute this repo.
 - Others are not allowed to do things not allowed here for you.
 - You can contact me if you find anything inappropriate or you want further communications.
+- It is unlikely for this repo to be further updated.